Samuel Elbert: American Revolutionary War

 The remarkable success of this enterprise encouraged him to consider launching an attack against another heavily armed British vessel, the Galatea, anchored at the north end of Jekyll Island.
 Apparently he decided against it, and the Galatea, unable to complete its mission, set sail for St. Augustine, Florida a few days later.
-General Howe commended Elbert and his troops for their victory over the British ships and, partly because of this venture, decided to continue with the invasion of Florida.
+General Howe commended Elbert and his troops for their capture of the three British ships and, partly because of this venture, decided to continue with the invasion of Florida.

 Meanwhile, Samuel Elbert continued with his Continental troops toward Florida.
 Just after they crossed the Satilla River, on June 24, the first Solar eclipse recorded in the British colonies occurred.
 It was called "the dark day" by the troops and may well have been responsible for some of the desertions about then.

-Elbert, now joined by General Howe, continued on and occupied Fort Tonyn, which had been deserted by the British.
+Elbert, now joined by General Howe, continued on and occupied Fort Tonyn, which had been abandoned by the British.
 It was here that problems began to arise.
 Houston and Howe were unable to agree on who would lead the continentals in the invasion and the rebel naval commander, Commodore Oliver Bowen, refused to subordinate himself to the Army.
 This, along with the lack of surprise and widespread illness among the troops, caused the invaders to be halted in a battle at a place called Alligator Bridge.
 General Howe announced that "our principal objective has been accomplished" and returned his troops to Georgia.
-Although the skirmishes between the Patriots and the Loyalists continued, the 1778 expedition was the last of Georgia’s attempts to throw the British out of Florida.
+Although the skirmishes between the Patriots and the Loyalists continued, the 1778 expedition was the last of Georgia’s attempts to capture Florida from the British.